interlay/interlay.github.io/docs/relayer/guide.md

 }
 ```

-!> DO NOT use the mnemonic above when running your Relayer.
-This publicly available mnemonic can be used by anyone and represents the credentials of a Polkadot account.
-Any funds deposited at this address will in all likelihood be lost.
+!> The mnemonic shown above is for display purposes only.
+DO NOT share or reuse menumonics.

 You may use [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) to generate this automatically:

 ```shell
 subkey generate --output-type json | jq '{"polkabtcrelayer": .secretPhrase}' > keyfile.json
 ```

+Please use a separate keyname and mnemonic for each client.

 ### 3. Start the Relayer client